hal-uw/gpu_variability_sc22_artifact/sec5c_pagerank/README.md

 ```

 ## Adjusting Input Configurations
-We have set-up the container configuration to retrieve _rajat30.mtx_ from SuiteSparse Matrix collection using `wget`.
-To change the input graph, update line 14 in `Dockerfile` to `wget` any other graph.
+Before running PageRank, the input graph _rajat30.mtx_ is fetched from SuiteSparse Matrix collection using `wget`.
+To change the input graph, update line 9 in `fetch-input.sh` to `wget` any other graph.

 ## Prerequisites
 * Machine with an NVIDIA GPU
-* Relevant GPU drivers installed
+* Relevant GPU drivers installed (if not, please refer to https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html)
 * Compilation and launch scripts assume one or more Volta Class GPUs (arch_70, compute_70) are available on the compute node.
 However, the scripts also work for other NVIDIA GPUs.
 * If your GPU is not a Volta, edit `src/cuda/pannotia/pagerank_mod/Makefile` and uncomment the relevant `GENCODE` line (among lines 0-9 of `Makefile`) based on the table below: